Prepared Meals for Grocery — Keys to Operational Success

 That means having ready access to the metrics necessary to assess the program’s success.
 Relevant Key Performance Indicators (KPIs) include average order value (AOV), orders per week, fulfillment metrics such as customer wait time at pickup, and the number of orders per hour.
 Customer reviews are also important to monitor, both those posted through social media and those solicited through targeted customer surveys sent out post-order.

 The manager will also need specific data to help ensure that the stock required for ready-to-eat meals is consistent with actual order patterns.
 This involves reviewing past orders to determine trends and also looking at upcoming events such as statutory holidays to predict spikes (or lulls) in demand so stock orders can be tailored to the anticipated needs.
 Are there particular days of the week or times of day that are especially popular for prepared meals?
 Are staffing resources sufficient to meet demand during these periods?

 Our Grocery Order Management app offers an intuitive interface and dashboard that makes navigating reports and KPIs easy.

 You already know that creating a unified experience for your shoppers across every touchpoint is an important way to create a strong brand.
 That should extend to your prepared meals program.

-The Mercatus platform makes it easy for your team to quickly and easily update your website with the latest promotions, offers and incentives.
-This ensures that your loyal shoppers are alerted to specials at every touchpoint, including the product catalog, banners and flyers on your eCommerce site.
+The Mercatus platform makes it easy for your team to quickly and easily update your website with the latest promotions, personalized coupons/offers, and other incentives.
+This ensures that your loyal shoppers are alerted to specials at every touchpoint, including the product catalog, banners, and flyers on your eCommerce site.
 The platform also enables you to integrate your in-store loyalty program or club card with your eCommerce experience, so your loyal shoppers enjoy a unified shopping experience across every channel and touchpoint.